-- 53. As already noted under Recommendation 12, while "listed business" has been extended to include all FATF DNFBPs, the list of detailed activities subject to AML/CFT obligations does not include all FATF requirements.
-Since listed businesses are subject to the same AML/CFT requirements as financial institutions the situation as noted in the analysis of the requirements of Recommendations 13 to 15 are also applicable to DNFBPs. - 54.
+- 46. As already noted under Recommendation 12, while "listed business" has been extended to include all FATF DNFBPs, the list of detailed activities subject to AML/CFT obligations does not include all FATF requirements.
+Since listed businesses are subject to the same AML/CFT requirements as financial institutions the situation as noted in the analysis of the requirements of Recommendations 13 to 15 are also applicable to DNFBPs. - 47.
 With regard to Recommendation 13, the situation as indicated in last follow-up report remains the same in relation to the legal provisions.
-The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement.
-This was reported in the last follow-up as being under review by the authorities. - 55.
-With regard to Recommendation 14, the examiners' recommended actions to prohibit the disclosure of reporting to the designated authority/FIU and ensure that the confidentiality requirements in POCA apply to the personnel of the FIU were all met by enactment of POCAA and the FIUTTA as indicated in previous follow-up reports. - 56.
-With regard to Recommendation 15, the examiners' recommended measures with regard to internal controls, compliance, training and hiring procedures have been addressed in the FOR and the FOFTR except as noted under Recommendation 15 in this follow-up report. - 57.
+The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement. - 48.
+With regard to Recommendation 14, the examiners' recommended actions to prohibit the disclosure of reporting to the designated authority/FIU and ensure that the confidentiality requirements in POCA apply to the personnel of the FIU were all met by enactment of POCAA and the FIUTTA as indicated in previous follow-up reports. - 49.
+With regard to Recommendation 15, the examiners' recommended measures with regard to internal controls, compliance, training and hiring procedures have been addressed in the FOR and the FOFTR except as noted under Recommendation 15 in this follow-up report. - 50.
 As part of ensuring implementation of the above measures, section 55(5) of POCA requires every financial institution or listed business to develop and implement a written compliance program approved by the FIU.
 In tandem with this provision, regulation 31(1) of the FIUTTR requires financial institutions and listed businesses to submit compliance programs to the FIU within three months of the coming into effect of the FIUTTR.
-The FIUTTR became enforceable on February 10, 2011. - 58.
+The FIUTTR became enforceable on February 10, 2011. - 51.
 For the period February, 2011 to January 2012, the FIU received 159 compliance programs, consisting of 96 from financial institutions and 63 from listed businesses.
 From January to June 2012, the FIU received 22 compliance programs and approved 7.
-The above figures suggest that the rate of submission of compliance programs has declined substantially during the first six months of 2012 with a significant number of listed businesses being in breach of regulation 31(1) as stated above.
-From January to June 2012, the FIU issued 214 written warning letters to private members clubs, accountants/attorneys, jewelers and one motor vehicle retailer registered with the FIU concerning non-compliance with respect to regulation 31(1) of the FIUTTR.
+From July to December 2012, 41 additional compliance programs were received and 2 approved.
+The above figures demonstrate a significant decline in the rate of submission and approval of compliance programs for the year 2012 with a significant number of listed businesses being in breach of regulation 31(1) as stated above.
+From January to June 2012, the FIU issued 214 warning letters to private members clubs, accountants/attorneys, jewelers and one motor vehicle retailer registered with the FIU concerning non-compliance with respect to regulation 31(1) of the FIUTTR.
+From July to December 2012, the FIU issued 60 similar letters.
 The number of warning letters is small in comparison with the number of listed businesses in breach of regulation 31(1) and given the decline in the number of submitted compliance programs appears ineffective.
+The FIU has advised that it has been engaged with the attorneys' and accountants' respective associations in Trinidad and Tobago with a view to distributing a reporting template for compliance programs for submission before the end of 2013.
+This will account for approximately 800 listed businesses.

-59. With regard to the reporting of suspicious transactions the authorities advise that only 4 SARS have been submitted by listed businesses for the period January to June 2012.
+52. With regard to the reporting of suspicious transactions the authorities advise that only 68 SARS have been submitted by listed businesses for the period July to December 2012.
 This suggests that the reporting of suspicious transactions and activity by listed businesses is ineffective.